Cloud-SPAN/cloud-admin-guide-1-setting-work-environments/_episodes/03-configure-linux-environment.md

 ~~~
 $ source ~/.bashrc
 ~~~
-{: .output}
+{: .code}

-Once you have opened a new terminal or run the `source` command above, the Scripts will be accessible through the execution path and you should be able to run the command below which is one of the Scripts installed in `~/.local/bincsaws`.
+Once you have opened a new terminal or run the `source` command above, the Scripts will be accessible through the execution path and you should be able to run the command `csinstances_create.sh` as shown below.
+This script is one of the Scripts installed in `~/.local/bincsaws`.
 ~~~
-$ main_aws_instances_create.sh
+$ csinstances_create.sh
 ~~~
 {: .bash}

-The output of `main_aws_instances_create.sh` in your terminal should look like this:
+The output of `csinstances_create.sh` in your terminal should look like this:

 ![Screen shot of Linux the run of one of the Scripts underlined](../fig/config-linux-env/08-aws-cloudshell-running-script-to-create-instances.png){: width="900px"}

-The script `main_aws_instances_create.sh` was found and run, but as it requires a parameter (the name of a file), it only displayed the usage message and finished.
+The script `csinstances_create.sh` was found and run, but as it requires a parameter (the name of a file), it only displayed the usage message and finished.

 **Cleaning your environment**